Fuelin-net/Intgeration-Documents/Fuelin App integration-documentation.md

 3. Your app checks if shift is open
 4. If no shift is open, your app calls start_shift
 5. Your app reads NFC tag from card/device
-6. Your app sends NFC tag serial number to Fuelin
+6. Your app sends NFC tag serial number to Fuelin, optionally specifying fuel_type and amount
 7. Fuelin processes the tag and returns order details
 8. Your app displays the order information
 9. If needed, your app can update order quantity